Collection

 this natural process

-and in their similarity,
+and in his likeness,

 The artist's hidden work will also be revealed.